Update from Union Station Regarding COVID-19 Response, Preparation and Prevention

-We hope you are each staying safe and healthy.
-And please know how much we appreciate you and want to see you again, just as soon as we're given the "all clear".
+We hope you each have been and are safe and healthy.
+Please know how much we appreciate you and want to see you again, back at Kansas City's historic home.

-More specifically, we have taken measures to conserve in multiple ways in order to reopen in a strong position and immediately begin serving you as you would expect.
-Included in our current model is limiting Union Station access to only those patrons using the Post Office, Amtrak and Carry-Out Food Service are open inside Union Station.
-Access to these destinations in now ONLY through our main level West Side Doors.
+Currently, the Post Office, Amtrak, Kansas City Election Board and Carry-Out Food Service are open inside Union Station.
+Access to these destinations is through our main level West Side Doors.
 Expect to be greeted by one of our security team to help direct you.

-For 106 years, we've enjoyed and persevered through the highs and lows life brings.
+For 106 years, we've persevered through the highs and lows life brings.
 Millions of memories have been made within our marble halls . . . with millions more to come.
 Why?
 Because Kansas City and Union Station are emotionally connected in a powerful way.
 We, together, are KANSAS CITY STRONG.

 Ongoing Best-Practices at Union Station:

 Best-practices already employed at Union Station include regular high-touch surface sanitizing and disinfecting, availability of hand sanitation stations throughout our campus and communications of best-practice hygiene to staff, tenants and guests.
 Beyond what has been in place, we’ve deployed additional hand sanitizers, increased the frequency of high-touch cleaning and are adding electrostatic disinfectant spraying of our interior spaces.